fschlatt/clubs_gym/README.md

 ## Universal Deuces

-The hand evaluator is heavily inspired by the library deuces found here: https://github.com/worldveil/deuces/.
+The hand evaluator is heavily inspired by the [deuces](https://github.com/worldveil/deuces/) library.
 The basic logic is identical, but the evaluator and lookup table are generalized to work for any deck configuration with number of ranks <= 13 and number of suits <= 4 and poker hands with 5 or less cards.
 See the poker [README](./pyker/poker/README.md) for further details.

 ## Limitations